-Students in the Class of 2023 and beyond are required to earn a passing score on Ohio's high school Algebra I and English II tests.
-Students who do not pass the test will be offered additional support and will retest.
-Students who earn passing scores will then be required to earn two of the following diploma seals: Ohio Means Jobs Readiness Seal, Industry-Recognized Credential Seal, College-Ready Seal, Military Enlistment Seal, Citizenship Seal, Science Seal, Honors Diploma Seal, Seal of Biliteracy, Technology Seal, Community Service Seal (Local), Fine & Performing Arts Seal (Local), Student Engagement Seal (Local).
+Students in the Class of 2023 and beyond are required to earn a competency score (684) on Ohio's high school Algebra I and English II tests.
+Students who fail to earn a competency score will be offered additional support and will retest.
+In addition to competency, all students must also demonstrate readiness by earning two of the following diploma seals: Ohio Means Jobs Readiness Seal, Industry-Recognized Credential Seal, College-Ready Seal, Military Enlistment Seal, Citizenship Seal, Science Seal, Honors Diploma Seal, Seal of Biliteracy, Technology Seal, Community Service Seal (Local), Fine & Performing Arts Seal (Local), Student Engagement Seal (Local).
 At least one of the two must be Ohio-designed seals.